10 minute read

 Extracted results are validated by comparing the number of detected records against expected counts in the YAML file.
 Pages with mismatches are logged while the successful outputs are created into JSON files as the final product.

 Remaining unmatched names are exported to a CSV for human review using a spreadsheet.
 This allows fast bulk corrections for nicknames and abbreviations without building a tedious custom script.
+Additionally, human review is need for the matching pipeline.
 It is hard to catch everything, so the manual review helps to catch the little amount that the AI extraction misses.

 Manual corrections from the CSV are validated and merged back into the database with the previously approved data.
 The final output is then ready for use.